andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 the hits.
 I am DOWN.

 I mosey up to my room & situate my luggage and take a quick nap before the festivities begin.

+**Photo of my bunk**

 At a quarter after 5 I wander down to the common area to find a dozen or so guests & staff mulling around with a couple cases of Modelo.
 I introduce myself and proceed to forget nearly everyone's name instantly.
 One of the staffers tells us they've hidden gold coins around the hostel and each lucky